 When you visit this park, you’ll be immediately in love with some of the most beautiful landscapes in Portugal.
 Here you can choose to stroll through one of the many hiking trails in Vicentina route, an amazing place you’ll find between Alentejo and Algarve coastline.

-One short hiking trail that we recommend you put in your Algarve itinerary is the one that stretches from Bordeira beach and Amado beach.
+One short hiking trail that I recommend you put in your Algarve itinerary is the one that stretches from Bordeira beach and Amado beach.
 Take this opportunity to enjoy the wonderful landscape and seascape and admire the bluffs, the Atlantic Ocean and the flora along the way.

 Apart from Aljezur and the hiking trail, you should take some time to discover wonderful beaches like Odeceixe beach, Monte Clérigo beach and Arrifana beach.